-The effective interest rate for lease liabilities is 12% - (vehicles& machinery) & 9% - building, with maturity for vehicles between 2020-2027 and between 2021-2027
+The effective interest rate for lease liabilities is 12% - (vehicles& machinery) & 9% - building, with maturity for vehicles& machinery between 2020-2027 and building between 2021-2027.

-The following are the amounts recognised in profit or loss for FY 2021-22:
+The following are the amounts recognised in profit or loss for FY 2022-23:

-Particulars Amount Depreciation expenses of right-of use assets 9.68 Interest expense on lease liabilities 3.48 Total amount recognised in profit or loss 13.16 The following are the amounts recognised in profit or loss for FY 2020-21: Particulars Amount 1 Amount 1 Depreciation expenses of right-of use assets 5.52 - Interest expense on lease liabilities 0.72 Total amount recognised in profit or loss 6.24 J Short term and /or low value leases March 31, 2022 March 31, 2021 Lease rent paid for factory 9.54 Total - 9.54
+Particulars Amount Depreciation expenses of right-of use assets 9.31 Interest expense on lease liabilities 3.16 Total amount recognised in profit or loss 12.47 The following are the amounts recognised in profit or loss for FY 2021-22: Particulars Amount Depreciation expenses of right-of use assets 10.19 Interest expense on lease liabilities 3.48

-The company had total cash outflows for leases of INR 11.46 Mn in 31 March 2021 (INR 4.13 Mn in 31 March 2021).
-The company had non-cash additions to right-of-use assets and lease liabilities of INR 39.07 Mn in 31 March 2022 (INR 2.39 Mn in 31 March 2021).
+The Company had total cash outflows for leases of INR 10.63 Mn in 31 March 2023 (INR 11.46 Mn in 31 March 2022).
+The Company had non-cash additions to right-of-use assets and lease liabilities of INR 2.66 Mn in 31 March 2023 (INR 39.07 Mn in 31 March 2022).

-46 Corporate Social Responsibility:-
+44 Corporate Social Responsibility:-

 A Corporate Social Responsibility committee has been formed in terms of section 135 of Companies Act,2013.
-The various projects and programmes proposed to be undertaken have been outlined in the CSR policy of the company.
-The estimated expenditure to be incurred during the year amounts to INR 5.20 MN which has been computed @ 2% of the average net profits of the company for the last three financial years calculated in accordance with section 198 of Companies Act,2013.
-The company has transferred the said amount of INR 5.20 MN on 26-04-2022 to Unspent CSR Account opened with Axis Bank Limited.
+The various projects and programmes proposed to be undertaken have been outlined in the CSR policy of the Company.
+The estimated expenditure to be incurred during the year amounts to INR 5.33 million which has been computed @ 2% of the average net profits of the Company for the last three financial years calculated in accordance with section 198 of Companies Act,2013.
+The Company has transferred the said amount of INR 5.33 million on 27-04-2023 to Unspent CSR Account opened with Axis Bank Limited.